 Some Dutch Style Kickboxers like Mike Zambidis and Joseph Valtellini even went so far that they tend to use boxing as their main fighting technique.
 They use kicks and knee strikes as their secondary weapons.

-You could argue that this is not a traditional Thai Boxing, more like a hybrid style.
+One could argue that this is not traditional Thai Boxing, but more like a hybrid style.

 And you would be correct, however, modern Muay Thai is a hybrid style.
 It was influenced by Western Boxing over 80 years ago.
 That is what's really great about Muay Thai: it keeps evolving but it keeps those traditional parts that make it so unique.